DevExpress/testcafe-studio-docs/documentation/user-interface/run-configurations-dialog.md

 ## Browsers

 This section lists locally installed browsers TestCafe Studio detects.
-Select those where tests should be run.
+You can select on which browsers you want to run tests.

 You can also select the **Remote browser** checkbox to run tests on remote machines.
 See [Running Tests in Remote Browsers](../working-with-testcafe-studio/running-tests.md#running-tests-in-remote-browsers).

-If you select multiple browsers, tests run in them simultaneously.
-You can use the **Select All** and **Deselect All** buttons to set or remove selection for all the browsers.
+Tests can run in multiple browsers simultaneously.
+You can use the **Select All** and **Deselect All** buttons to select or remove selection of all the browsers.

 ## Review Fails and Debug